HarbourMasters/sail/README.md

 ## What is this?

-Sail is an integration between SoH and Twitch, that allows Twitch chat to control the game via chat commands, redeemable channel points, and bits.
+Sail is a networking protocol designed to facilitate remote control of the Ship of Harkinian client.
+It is intended to be utilized alongside a Sail server, for which we provide a few straightforward implementations here in this repo.
+The current implementations available allow integration with Twitch chat and SAMMI Bot, feel free to contribute your own!

 ## How to